8.09 Animals on University Owned or Controlled Property

 Employees with disabilities who utilize service animals may contact Faculty and Staff Disability Services within Human Resource Services.
 Human Resource Services may then communicate with the applicable campus department/supervisor regarding the employee’s accommodation related needs.

-When not readily apparent that an animal is a service animal, campus officials may make limited inquiries to determine if the animal is permitted (Is the animal required because of a disability?
-What work or task has the animal been trained to perform?)
+When not readily apparent that an animal is a service animal, university personnel may ask only two questions to determine if the animal is permitted, i.e., (1) is the animal a service animal required because of a disability, and (2) what work or task has the animal been trained to perform?

-Residence students with disabilities who utilize support animals will provide Student Accessibility Services recent documentation from a physician or licensed mental health professional that: a) verifies the individual meets FHA’s definition of a person with a disability; b) describes how the animal assists the individual; and c) shows the relationship between the individual’s disability and the need for the assistance.
-If approved, Student Accessibility Services will then communicate with the Department of Residence regarding the student’s accommodation-related needs.
+Residence students with disabilities who utilize assistance animals will provide Student Accessibility Services recent documentation from a physician or licensed mental health professional that: a) verifies the individual meets FHA’s definition of a person with a disability; b) describes how the animal assists the individual; and c) shows the relationship between the individual’s disability and the need for the assistance.
+If approved, Student Accessibility Services will then communicate with the Housing & Dining Department regarding the student’s accommodation-related needs.

 Responsibilities of Individuals with Animals on Campus

 Owners and keepers of animals on campus are responsible for their animals at all times.
-This responsibility includes complying with all state laws and local animal ordinances, as well as all University policies and guidelines including the following requirements:
+This responsibility includes complying with all state laws and local animal ordinances, as well as all University and University Housing & Dining policies and guidelines, including the following requirements:

 Exceptions and Exclusions

 An animal may be prohibited from or required to leave a facility on campus if the animal’s behavior or presence poses a direct threat to the health or safety of others.
-For example, an animal that displays aggressive/vicious behaviors toward people may be excluded.
+For example, an animal that displays aggressive/vicious behaviors toward people or other animals may be excluded.

 Animals may be prohibited in areas where their presence fundamentally alters the nature of a program or activity or is disruptive.
 Examples include, but are not limited to, research labs, areas requiring protective clothing, and food preparation areas.